The Musculoskeletal (MSK) Helpline is a phone service for people experiencing symptoms of MSK disorders - such as back pain or sports injuries.

 - exercise tips to help with your specific problem

-Depending on the replies given they may offer to refer you for face-to-face treatment with a healthcare professional.
+Depending on the replies given they may offer to refer you for face-to-face treatment with a physiotherapist or podiatrist

-If they refer you to to a healthcare professional, your details are sent electronically to your local service where an appointment will be arranged for you.
+If they refer you to a physiotherapist or podiatrist, your details are sent electronically to your local service where an appointment will be arranged for you.
 You don't need to call them, they'll contact you about your appointment.

 You might feel some pain and discomfort when you start to exercise, this is normal.
 If your symptoms don't improve after 2 weeks of following our advice and trying these exercises, please call us back.

-If your symptoms change or get worse, speak to your GP or phone the NHS 24 111 service if your GP practice is closed.
+If your symptoms change or get worse, speak to your local healthcare professional or phone the 111 service if your GP practice is closed.